Slickplan

 Super Soaker

-In this example of concept of development, we’ll take a look at how the Super Soaker came to be and show that ideas can come from anywhere.
+How the Super Soaker came to be shows that successful ideas can come from anywhere.

-Dr. Lonnie Johnson is a literal rocket scientist who worked on the Galileo spacecraft…and came up with the concept for an epic squirt gun while working on an idea for a heat pump.
+Dr. Lonnie Johnson — a literal rocket scientist who worked on the Galileo spacecraft — came up with the concept for an epic squirt gun while experimenting with a heat pump design.

 The aha moment came entirely by accident when the pump he was working on sprang a leak and shot a stream of water clear across the room.